Background pattern

 • Soluvit must be reconstituted before administration.

-• Soluvit must be added or mixed only with other medicinal products whose compatibility has been confirmed.
+• Soluvit must be added or mixed only with other medicinal products whose compatibility has been proven.

 • Caution is required if you have undiagnosed pernicious anemia or other anemia caused by vitamin B12 deficiency, as folic acid may mask it.

-• If you are being treated with levodopa (Parkinson's disease medication), caution is required as vitamin B6 may reduce its effect (see "Other medications and Soluvit").
+• If you are being treated with levodopa (a medicine for Parkinson's disease), caution is required as vitamin B6 may reduce its effect (see "Other medicines and Soluvit").

-• If you suffer from epilepsy, caution is required as there have been cases of epilepsy intensification with folic acid.
+• If you suffer from epilepsy, caution is required because some cases of intensified epilepsy with folic acid have been reported.

-• If you have a certain hereditary optic nerve disease, caution is required as it may be affected by the content of cyanocobalamin (vitamin B12).
+• If you have a certain hereditary disease of the optic nerve, caution is required as it may be affected by the content of cyanocobalamin (Vitamin B12).

 • Soluvit contains 60 micrograms of biotin per vial.
-If you are to undergo laboratory tests, inform your doctor or laboratory personnel that you are receiving or have recently received Soluvit, as biotin may influence the results of these tests.
-Depending on the test, results may show false elevations or false reductions due to biotin.
-Your doctor may instruct you to stop receiving Soluvit before undergoing laboratory tests.
-You should also know that other products you may be taking, such as multivitamin preparations or supplements for hair, skin, and nails, may also contain biotin and affect the results of laboratory tests.
-Inform your doctor or laboratory personnel if you are taking this type of product.
+If laboratory tests are going to be performed, you must inform your doctor or the laboratory staff that you are receiving or have recently received Soluvit, as biotin may influence the results of these tests.
+Depending on the test, the results may show false elevations or false reductions due to biotin.
+Your doctor may indicate that you should stop receiving Soluvit before performing the laboratory tests.
+You should also be aware that other products you may be taking, such as multivitamin preparations or supplements for hair, skin, and nails, may also contain biotin and influence the results of laboratory tests.
+Inform your doctor or the laboratory staff if you are taking this type of product.

 Children